bfsunlp/BFSUCorpusDA/RegexFilter/Readme.md

 "D:\demo" is the place where the original files saved in, "D:\Output" is the place where the degagged version of those files to be saved in, both "demo" and "Output" can be replaced with other supported language acronym.

-Please be also noted that the algorithm is multicore optimized in directory mode.
+Please be also noted that the algorithm will be multicore optimized in directory mode in next version.

-However, the original stanza running on "cpu" mode is rather slow.
-You may try to enable "gpu" with cuda capability.